mulargui/healthylinkx-chatgpt-plugin/README.md

 /datastore/data - dump of the healthylinkx database (schema and data)

 The ux is a chatgpt plugin. \
-/chatgpt/src contains the different files needed to create a chatgpt plugin.
+/chatgpt/src contains the different files needed to register a chatgpt plugin.
 Read the openai documentation for more details. \
-/chatgpt/src/main.py implements a local proxy to test the plugin.
-You need to edit and update the API url. \
+/chatgpt/test - test the api using a local proxy \
-/chatgpt/test - shellscript to test the api using the local proxy
+/chatgpt/test/main.py implements a local proxy to test the plugin.
+You need to edit and update the API url.

 Have fun using this repo!